 2013 Settlement of Drug Money Laundering Civil Forfeiture Case.
 After three years of litigation, including an appeal to the Second Circuit, the government decided to walk away from a large parcel of undeveloped land on a mountain ridge in eastern Tucson, Arizona that it was trying to forfeit, in exchange for a payment of only $25,000, a tiny fraction of the value of the real estate.
 U.S. v.
 All Right, Title and Interest in Real Property, No. 05 Civ.
 9548 (PAE)(S.D.N.Y.
 July 15, 2013)(Doc.
 154).

 2013 Settlement of Dispute Between Poland and a U. S. Gun Collector Over a Rare 1938 Semi Automatic Rifle.
 Mr. Smith represented the Republic of Poland in a dispute with a Virginia gun collector over the ownership of a rare wz.38M Maroszek semi-automatic rifle.
 Only 150 were made for Polish troops between 1938 and 1939, before the Nazi invasion, and only about five are still in existence.
 The dispute revolved around a fascinating legal question: whether the rifle could properly be considered a “war trophy.”
 The rifle was seized from the collector by federal agents for forfeiture but the U.S. government decided, after further investigation, not to bring a civil forfeiture action.
 Instead, it filed an interpleader action and let the two claimants litigate over ownership.
 They reached an amicable and unique settlement in which the rifle will be displayed in the Warsaw Uprising Museum.
 In re One Polish Wz.
 38M Maroszek Semi-Automatic Rifle, No. 1:13 CV 691 (LMB/JFA)(E.D.
 Va.).
-The Washington Post reported on the settlement under the headline, Settlement in case of rare Polish rife seized from Virginia gun collector (November 11, 2013).
+The Washington Post reported on the settlement under the headline, Settlement in case of rare Polish rifle seized from Virginia gun collector (November 11, 2013).

-2013 Dismissal of Civil Forfeiture Complaint.
+2013 Dismissal of Civil Forfeiture Complaint on Commingled Funds.
 The federal district court in Alexandria, Virginia granted Mr. Smith’s motion to dismiss the major part of a civil forfeiture complaint alleging that several unrelated Venezuelan business people had each violated U.S. money laundering laws by purchasing U.S. dollars on the Venezuelan black market.
 The government contended that the DEA had assisted a Venezuelan drug trafficker to launder his drug money through their accounts – wholly unbeknownst to them.
 The court agreed with claimants that the mere fact of commingling the clean money in their U.S. bank accounts with drug funds did not make the clean money subject to forfeiture.
 The case is United States v.
 Funds Up to and Including the Amount of $200,767.56, No. 1:12 CV 144 (Eastern District of Virginia 2013) (LMB/TCB).

 2013 Victory in Motel Caswell Case.
 In a decision handed down on January 24, 2013, the United States District Court for the District of Massachusetts dismissed a civil forfeiture action against the Motel Caswell, a family-run motel in Tewksbury, handing a complete victory to owners Russell and Patricia Caswell.
 The government had sought to forfeit the Motel Caswell, which had been owned and operated as a family business for two generations, under the theory that the motel allegedly facilitated drug crimes.
 But the court found that Mr. Caswell “did not know the guests involved in the drug crimes, did not know of their anticipated criminal behavior at the time they registered as guests, and did not know of the drug crimes while they were occurring.”
 The case had been successfully brought to trial by the Institute for Justice.
 David Smith had assisted the IJ in this civil forfeiture litigation.